 FINGER, MAPT, preDIVA and HATICE have taken inspired steps for the development of dementia prevention models.
-The results to date have demonstrated that the individuals in the intervention groups have stayed mentally sharper than controls.
+The results to date have demonstrated that the individuals in the intervention groups have stayed mentally sharper than controls that did not receive the intervention protocols.
 Such dementia prevention trials may possibly begin to offer hope in the mounting crisis that projected healthcare burden associated with Alzheimer’s disease and vascular dementia are expected to incur.

 Here in the United States President Barack Obama signed into law the National Alzheimer’s Project Act (NAPA) in 2011.
 NAPA required the Secretary of the U.S. Department of Health and Human Services to establish the National Alzheimer’s Project in 2012.
 “The National Plan to Address Alzheimer’s Disease” was instituted with the objective to both prevent and effectively treat Alzheimer’s disease by 2025.
 To that end, several U.S. trials have been initiated with the focus on preventive strategies.(9)

 However, the trials currently in place or planned for here in the U.S. are drug trials and not multi-domain interventions.
 Why?
 The prevailing wisdom considers the current epidemiological evidence gathered from numerous trials linking heart disease, diabetes, nutrition, exercise and other lifestyle factors to dementia risk as insufficient for developing the types of multi-domain trials described above.